 You should keep a small stockpile of several blankets on hand, for the following reasons:

-- Let’s start with the obvious, blankets keep us warm and in an emergency situation, sitting underneath and on top of blankets when there’s no or little heat can quite literally keep us alive.
-Having more than enough on hand means we can care for extra people as well – the elderly neighbor, extended family and friends who come to visit, etc.
+- Let’s start with the obvious.
+Blankets keep us warm and in an emergency situation, sitting underneath and on top of blankets when there’s no or little heat can quite literally keep us alive.
+Having more than enough on hand means we can care for extra people as well – the elderly neighbor, extended family and friends who come to visit.

 - Use them as makeshift beds.
 A few blankets piled on a floor add padding and a slightly more comfortable sleeping space.
 It’s not as comfortable as a bed, but for extra guests in an emergency situation, it would be appreciated.

-- Pets and livestock occasionally need bedding beyond just wood chips or straw, these blankets can be a just as much a lifesaver for them as they are for humans.
+- Pets and livestock occasionally need bedding beyond just wood chips or straw, and your spare blankets can be a just as much a lifesaver for them as they are for humans.
 Keep a pile in the barn or outbuildings specifically for animal bedding.
 At worst, they get destroyed and can’t be used again, but most likely they can be washed and re-used multiple times.

 - Receiving blankets and other thin cotton and wool blankets can make great scrap fabric.
 Hold onto these to repair thicker quilts that get torn or for piecing together larger quilts and throws.
 Depending on your sewing skill level, they can often be fashioned into coats, pants, pajamas, and more.

 To keep your stockpiled blankets in the best possible shape, store them in plastic garbage sacks, space bags, or even plastic tubs to keep them from getting dirty between uses and to protect them from pests like insects or mice, especially when being kept outside.
 I’ve added cedar balls or small pieces of cedar planking to ward off insects.